Alzheimer’s Drug Trials

 Things to Consider About Participating

-Questions you may want to ask yourself prior to participating in a drug trial for Alzheimer’s include:
+Questions you may want to ask yourself before participating in Alzheimer's clinical trials:

 - What is the purpose of the drug trial?

 - Will I be able to take my regular medication?

 - What sorts of procedures will I need to undergo and what do they involve?

 - What are the risks of taking this drug?
 What are the benefits?

 - How much time will it take?

 - Will I be informed of the results?
 Will my doctor?